toucansites/try-o-template-demo/contents/posts/new-navigation/index.md

 ![Cover Image](./assets/cover.jpg)

 Adding a custom page is a great way to enhance your site’s functionality by including pages like ‘Contact Us,’ ‘FAQ,’ or other static content.
-Follow the steps below to create a custom page and add it to the navigation menu in **Try-O-Theme**.
+Follow the steps below to create a custom page and add it to the navigation menu in **Try-O-Template**.

 ---